-The Dental Hygiene program is accredited by the American Dental Association Commission on Dental Accreditation and has been granted the accreditation status of approval without reporting requirements.
+The Dental Hygiene program is accredited by the American Dental Association Commission on Dental Accreditation.
 The Commission is a specialized body recognized by the U.S. Department of Education that formally evaluates programs at regular intervals.
 The Commission on Dental Accreditation can be contacted at 211 East Chicago Avenue, Chicago, IL 60611.